abdelazizSalah/ICS_Labs/readme.md

 ## Notes
 All scripts are designed to support reproducible experiments in intrusion detection and adversarial robustness, and users should consult the task sheet for exact evaluation and submission requirements

+- You can find more advanced labs solution in this [repo](https://github.com/abdelazizSalah/Ethical-Labs)